Representing Individuals in Interviews: The US Perspective

 At times a client faces real risk in consenting to an interview by the company.
 Admitting misconduct, even mere violations of company policy well short of criminal violations, can result in discipline, termination and severe financial consequences.
 Also, one must assume (and advise one’s client to assume) that the company will disclose its version of the interview to the government.
-Hence, before consenting to an interview, it is crucial to understand the facts (including the documents, the context of the transaction or trading strategy etc., and the client’s version of events), as well as the views of company counsel (to the extent they can be elicited).
+Hence, before consenting to an interview, it is crucial to understand the facts (including the documents, the context of the transaction or trading strategy, etc., and the client’s version of events), as well as the views of company counsel (to the extent they can be elicited).
 That said, the client often faces a Hobson’s choice.
-The company’s advancement of fees (which the client may regard as crucial) may well be conditioned on co-operation and, more fundamentally, in the United States (as opposed to virtually all EU countries) an employer can generally fire an executive who refuses to be interviewed.
-Even where there is some degree of risk, when the client wants to continue employment, protect his or her financial situation, or simply continue working for a different employer in the same regulated industry, the incentives to consent to an interview will be strong.
+The company’s advancement of fees (which the client may regard as crucial) may well be conditioned on co-operation and, more fundamentally, in the United States (as opposed to virtually all EU Member States) an employer can generally fire an executive who refuses to be interviewed.12 Even where there is some degree of risk, when the client wants to continue employment, protect his or her financial situation, or simply continue working for a different employer in the same regulated industry, the incentives to consent to an interview will be strong.
 Even leaving those concerns aside, failure to consent to an interview will almost certainly lead to an end to reciprocal co-operation from the company – halting the flow of documents and updates and putting an end to coordination.
 Obviously, there will be cases where the risks of a truthful interview are so palpable that, regardless of the consequences, declining to be interviewed is the only prudent choice.
 Similarly, many individual clients face close to no risk.
 The troublesome choices concern those clients who fall in between.

 16.3.2 Government investigation

 Of course, even when contemplating a government interview there are often similar employment-related considerations – an obligation to co-operate to avoid a cut-off of legal fees, termination of employment, or even attempted clawbacks of vested bonuses, etc. And, again, certain executives in regulated industries (e.g., registered broker-dealers) can be easily placed between a rock and a hard place.
-Also, unlike company counsel, the government can always threaten to use grand jury or other subpoenas.
+Also, unlike company counsel, the government can always threaten to use grand jury or other subpoenas.14

 16.4 Preparation for interview